M-J-Robbins/good-email-code/email-enhancements/css-art.md

 {% highlight html %}
 <div style="height:2em;width:2em;background:red;border-radius:50%"></div>
 {% endhighlight %}
 Here we're just adding a `border-radius` to make it into a circle.
-We have quite a few options here, we can set up to 8 values on a single element, each of the 4 corners can have a setting on each side `border-radius:0 50% 10px 5px / 5px 10px 15px 20%`.
+We have quite a few options here, we can set up to 8 values on a single element creating _elliptical corners_, with each of the 4 corners having a setting on each edge `border-radius:0 50% 10px 5px / 5px 10px 15px 20%`.

 Border radius has pretty good support across email clients a few that don't support it are `gmx`, `wed.de` and older versions of IBM Notes.
-It's also worth mentioning that Yahoo and AOL will only support one value on each corner and doesn't support the `/` separator.
+It's also worth mentioning that Yahoo and AOL don't support the `/` separator (although we could use long hand styles there).
 So for this I'm limiting myself to only 4 values.

 ### Triangle
 <div style="border:2em solid transparent;border-top-color:red;border-bottom:none;display:inline-block"></div>